Willow Bark: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Oxidative Mechanism

 The presence of flavonoids and phenolic acids is primarily responsible for the antioxidant action of willow bark.
-These substances scavenge reactive oxygen species (ROS), one type of free radical, and prevent new ROS production.
+These substances scavenge reactive species (ROS), one type of free radical, and prevent new ROS production.
 Flavonoids and phenolic acids protect biological components from oxidative damage and oxidative stress by scavenging free radicals.

 Microbiological Mechanism